-- Building a creative and innovative culture to generate ideas. - o 50% (includes time for the activity at the end of class) - A creative and innovative culture: - Balanced blend of methodologies, work practices, culture, and infrastructure - Embraces risks and wild ideas and tolerates the occasional failure - A culture of people first - Ways to create a creative and innovative culture

-• Using research to determine your members' needs and discern the real costs and returns.

-- o 25% - Form a plan to review your programs, products, or services periodically - Research pertinent information, such as increase sales, reduce costs, and improve operations - What can we learn from others? - Where can I conduct research and gather data? - What is the market potential?
-Outside factors to consider (competition)?
+- Defining a creative and innovative culture. - 0 25% - o A creative and innovative culture: - Balanced blend of methodologies, work practices, culture, and infrastructure - Embraces risks and wild ideas and tolerates the occasional failure - A culture of people first - Creating and cultivating an innovative culture. - 0 50% - o Form a plan to review your programs, products, or services periodically - o Leverage diversity and inclusion to drive innovation - Seek out different perspectives - Making the business case for innovation. - 0 25% - Using research to determine your members' needs and discern the real costs and returns - What can we learn from others? - Where can I conduct research and gather data? - What is the market potential?
+Outside factors to consider (competition)? - Best Practices for sustainability

-• Innovate or Die

-- o 25% - o Best Practices (suggested: Class activity)

-Faculty Notes:

-Ways to create an innovative culture

-- Infuse creativity and innovation as core values - Offer rewards and recognition for new ideas - Collect feedback from members and discuss insights with staff - Conduct brainstorming sessions to improve on services and generate new ideas for ways to serve members - Respect the 'devil's advocates' on staff and listen to different perspectives - Invest in developing staff to be more creative and innovative - Celebrate innovation with members and in the community